henrycatalinismith/11tyhype/readme.md

 ### `id`

+If you have a lot of transforms in your Eleventy build then naming them can be helpful for debugging build problems.
+So you can optionally pass an `id` string to 11tyhype and it'll use this value as the name for the transform.

 ### `verbose`

 Pass `verbose: true` to the plugin and it'll output a whole bunch of information about what it's doing.
 This is mostly useful for debugging.
 Please enable this this option if you're reporting a bug in 11tyhype.

+## Error Codes

+11tyhype will try to help you set it up properly.
+If you make a mistake, it'll try to help you understand.
+For some mistakes that it can recognize, it'll print a link in the build output pointing at one of these error codes to help you troubleshoot.

+### `no-plugins`

+This error code is generated when you add the plugin to Eleventy without giving it any rehype plugins to apply.

+Double check your code against the example at the top of this readme.
+The second argument you pass to `eleventyConfig.addPlugin` should be an object with a property called `plugins`.

+### `invalid-plugin`

+This error code is generated when you add the plugin to Eleventy with a mistake in the list of `plugins`.
+The error message will tell you which plugin in your list has the mistake: e.g. if it says `plugin #1 is invalid` then the very first plugin in your list is the one that's wrong.

+Read the [instructions for the `plugins` option](#plugins) and check that the plugin specified by the error message has a rehype plugin function as its first array element.

 ## Contributing